-C. COPAY MAX PLUS PROGRAM
+C. ACCESS GUIDANCE SERVICES PROGRAM

-The MUS PDP offers a Copay Max Plus Program to obtain copay assistance on the Plan Participant's behalf for certain eligible medications.
+The MUS PDP offers a copay assistance program, Access Guidance Services, to obtain copay assistance on the Plan Participant's behalf for certain eligible medications.
 This copay assistance program will manage expenses for eligible medications that have manufacturer-funded copay assistance programs available, while lowering the Plan's overall cost.

-Under the Copay Max Plus Program, the amount the Plan Participant pays for eligible medications may be set to the maximum of the current MUS Formulary benefit tier levels, \$0, or the amount determined by the manufacturer-funded copay assistance programs.
+Under the Access Guidance Services Program, the amount the Plan Participant pays for eligible medications may be set to the maximum of the current MUS Formulary benefit tier levels, \$0, or the amount determined by the manufacturer-funded copay assistance programs.
 To take advantage of this pricing, Plan Participants will be required to remain enrolled in Navitus' program for obtaining manufacturer assistance, including copay assistance.
 Amounts paid by manufacturers on the Plan Participant's behalf (along with other payments from manufacturers, such as manufacturer coupons) will not count toward the annual Out-of-Pocket Maximum.
 Instead, only those payments made directly by the Plan Participant will count toward the Out-of-Pocket Maximum.
 Once manufacturer-funded copay assistance is exhausted, the amount the Plan Participant pays will be no more than the MUS Formulary benefit tier levels.
 If a specialty medication does not qualify or is removed from the copay assistance program, the copay will default to the medications current MUS Formulary benefit tier levels.

-MedicareRx (Part D) Plan Participants are NOT eligible for the Copay Max Plus Program.
+MedicareRx (Part D) Plan Participants are NOT eligible for the Access Guidance Services Program.